AntalaFilip/FelixBot/README.md

-# FELIX Discord bot source code
+# FelixBOT
+A Discord bot to help teachers with lesson management.
+Currently being refactored.